-If you’re thinking of switching to the bike for your morning commute, it’s good to know and review these Do’s and Don’ts of biking to work.
-Whether you’re looking to enjoy the last few months of summer, get in better shape or only save a little on gas, biking is a great alternative to driving or using public transportation.
+If you're thinking of switching to the bike for your morning commute, it's good to know and review these Dos and Don'ts of biking to work.
+So whether you're looking to enjoy the last few months of summer, get in better shape or only save a little on gas, biking is an excellent alternative to driving or using public transportation.

 Hire an Attorney if you were in a Bike Accident

 But, it can also be dangerous.
-Cyclists are harder for drivers to see and are more prone to hazards on the road.
+Cyclists are more challenging for drivers to see and are more prone to hazards on the road.
 Riders have to take extra care to ensure their safety and the safety of others.
-If youve been in an accident on your bicycle and want to recover damages for your injuries, you need the best bike accident attorney in Philadelphia.
-Well protect your rights and help ensure a successful case, while also helping you understand each step of the process and all of your available options.
+If you've been in an accident on your bicycle and want to recover damages for your injuries, you need the best bike accident attorney in Philadelphia.
+Well protect your rights and help ensure a successful case while also helping you understand each step of the process and all of your available options.